wehlutyk/thesis/content/3-3-gistr-methods.md

   If the spam introduced by one subject can be isolated in the design of the experiment, one possibility is to filter it after data collection and make payment depend on its prevalence.
   But if the spam introduced by one subject naturally propagates to data seen by other subjects in the experiment, as is the case for transmission chains, effective anti-spam pressures and motivations need to be factored into the design.
 * *Recruitment cost*:
-  while recruiting up to a few hundred subjects is cheaper than the equivalent for a laboratory experiment (not counting the development cost), ^[Global competition on online platforms like Prolific Academic drives subject payments down.
+  while recruiting up to a few hundred subjects is cheaper than the equivalent for a laboratory experiment (not counting the development cost),^[
+  Global competition on online platforms like Prolific Academic drives subject payments down.
   ]
   and is easy to manage for fast prototyping and pilot tests, recruitment cost rises linearly with the number of subjects and the time they spend on the experiment, unless a different strategy is used.
   Turning an experiment into a playful application or an application useful to the subjects (effectively making them users) involves yet another set of skills, can prove challenging, and must be factored into the development cost.